Kedleston, All Saints Church

-It is staggering to see so many centuries of memorials in one place, and realize that the Curzons have been linked to Kedleston for 7 centuries.
+It is staggering to see so many centuries of memorials in one place and realize that the Curzons have been linked to Kedleston for seven centuries.
 The range of monuments is simply amazing, ranging from medieval effigies to ornate neo-classical tombs by Robert Adam.

 The manor of Kedleston was mentioned in the Domesday Book, but the first known reference to a church was in 1198.
 At that time it was known as St Margaret's.
 The dedication to All Saints came about as a mistake; in 1742 a book mistakenly referred to the church as All Saints, and the designation stuck.

-Despite the Norman features, the bulk of the church is 13th century, though there are also some very nice Georgian bits and bobs, including high box pews, a cvarved pulpit, and communion rails.
+Despite the Norman features, the bulk of the church is 13th century, though there are also some very nice Georgian bits and bobs, including high box pews, a carved pulpit, and communion rails.

 One Georgian touch can be found at the east gable on the exterior, where a sundial is the centrepiece of a quite dreadful pun (or, maybe it is a great pun, depending on your sense of humour!).
 The sundial is surrounded by hourglasses, indicating the inexorable passage of time, and by skulls and crossed bones, indicating the eventual end that awaits us all.
 Here is written 'Wee shall', to which the reader is meant to supply the rest of the phrase 'soon die all' ('sundial').
 Ouch!